Trppyxd/DiscordBot.RicardoBot/README.md

 **cmdPrefix** | High | Prefix that is preceding a command.
 If left empty then u can only call commands only via the bot's tag.
 **botCommandChannel** | Optional | Name of the channel where you're going to call the bot commands from.
 By Default the bot is set to delete all messages calling the Bot, except the `botCommandChannel`.

-~~By Default the bot is set to delete all commands calling the Bot, except the bot channel that's set in `config.json`~~

 ## Commands
 All commands are preceded by a prefix, or the mention tag of the bot (eg. `@bot#1111`).
 The prefix can be set in `config.json`.